dangtuanhuy/assembla-to-jira-migration/README.md

 The results are saved in the `jira-update-epics.csv` output file.

-Check tis output file for the epics that resulted in errors, e.g. result `NOK`.
-The `message` field will give you the errow that the server returned, so that you can hopefully fix thi manually.
+Check this output file for the epics that resulted in errors, e.g. result `NOK`.
+The `message` field will give you the error that the server returned, so that you can hopefully fix this manually.
+For example, `Issue 'EC-71' is an epic and therefore cannot be associated to another epic` is a common message.

 ### Rank tickets